NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We now learned how to ignore certain files and directories:

-    * The `.gitignore` file controls which files and directories git should ignore
+    * The `.gitignore` file controls which files and directories git should ignore, if any.
-    * Specific files can be excluded from ignored directories using the `!` prefix
+    * Specific files can be excluded from ignored directories using the exclamation mark (`!`) prefix.

 ## Branching and merging